Addressing Dishonesty and AI

 5. Help students work productively with your feedback on parts of a paper or paper drafts.

 Students don’t always realize that they can change their approach to their work and improve the outcome.
-When students receive a lower-than-expected grade on the first essay in your course, they might panic and decide that they will cheat on the next paper.
+When students receive a lower-than-expected grade on the first assignment in your course, they might panic and decide that they will cheat on the next paper.
 Help these students by having them analyze their efforts and the feedback you provide so they can be more successful.
 After students have received feedback on an assessment or assignment, have them respond in writing to prompts that help them use your feedback to analyze their efforts and make plans for future work.

 Examples of prompts students can use to make the most of your feedback and feel hopeful about their next writing assignment